emqx/emqx-docs/en_US/messaging/mqtt-retained-message.md

 1. Initiate a connection request with one client.

-1. Use the following command to publish a retained message with the payload "A retained message from MQTTX CLI" to the topic "t/1".
+1. Use the following command to publish a retained message.
 Set the topic to `t/1`, payload to `A retained message from MQTTX CLI`,  and `retain = true`：

    ```bash
    mqttx pub -t 't/1' -m 'A retained message from MQTTX CLI' --retain true -h 'localhost' -p 1883